HOUSE TOUR | ROOMS & GARDENS | CABANA MAGAZINE

 The Old Studio, radiating with organic curvature and furnished with antiques and handmade pieces, serves as a vibrant gallery © Isabel Bronts

 Dylan Lewis wears many hats: artist, sculptor, collector, hiker, surfer.
 Each vocation has played a vital role in carving out his sculpture garden in Stellenbosch, near Cape Town.
 Dylan is an instinctual adventurer and thrill seeker.
-His high-octane daily rituals - surfing the South African tides and trekking the Camps Point terrains - inspire and inform the palette and fluidity of his masterful works in clay.
+His high-octane daily rituals - surfing the South African tides and trekking the Cape Point terrains - inspire and inform the palette and fluidity of his masterful works in clay.

 Like a museum, the garden's path winds through to the Old Studio Courtyard, where Dylan's sculpting journey began in 1992 © Isabel Bronts